MaskedManipulator: Versatile Whole-Body Manipulation: Method

-The contact component, \cref{fig: contact reward}, encourages the policy to replicate the reference contact patterns and timing throughout the interaction sequence.
-It guides the agent through: \textbf{Approach \& engagement:} Smoothly guiding the end-effectors (e.g., hands) towards the target contact points on the object, matching the reference approach. \textbf{Maintaining contact:} Ensuring stable contact once established, consistent with the demonstration. \textbf{Disengagement:} Facilitating a clean and timely release, mirroring the reference disengagement.
+The contact component, illustrated in \cref{fig: contact reward}, is formulated to encourage the policy to reproduce the contact patterns and timing observed in the reference motion.
+The reward is structured into three distinct phases, each corresponding to a specific stage of the interaction, thereby guiding the agent to accurately replicate the demonstrated behavior.
+To prevent abrupt behaviors, the approach and engagement phase starts 1 second before contact and ends 0.2 seconds after the reference motion indicates contact has started.
+Similarly, the disengagement phase beins 1 second before the reference motion indicates that contact has ended.
+We provide additional details in the supplementary material.

-We found that the multiplicative design helps learning precise, long-horizon loco-manipulation by strictly requiring competence in all elements of the complex motion.
+In the \textbf{approach and engagement} phase, we identify future contact bodies from the reference trajectory.
+For each future contact body, the closest point on the object mesh is determined in both the simulation and the reference motion.
+The reward then penalizes discrepancies in distances and surface normals between each simulated and reference contact body, thereby promoting similarity in the approach trajectory and orientation.
+This mechanism ensures that end-effectors (e.g., hands) are guided smoothly toward the target contact regions in a manner consistent with the demonstration.

+During the \textbf{contact maintenance} phase, we identify which reference body parts $\hat{c}_{j,t}$ are marked as should-be-in-contact.
+For each such body part, a reward is computed based on its proximity to the object mesh.
+This formulation encourages stable contact, discourages premature detachment, and ensures alignment of the contact configuration with that of the reference motion.

+Finally, in the \textbf{disengagement phase}, previously contacting body parts are incentivized to move away from the object in a controlled and timely manner.
+Rewards are again based on distance and surface normal alignment, encouraging a smooth release that mirrors the reference disengagement dynamics.

 Complementing the reward design, we leverage early termination to define a feasibility envelope for the training phase \cite{peng2018deepmimic,luo2023perpetual,tessler2024maskedmimic}.
 An episode is terminated if any body part deviates by >25cm from reference, or the object deviates >10cm from reference, or when there's a prolonged unintended loss of contact for >10 consecutive frames during a contact phase, or if the character maintains contact >0.4sec after the reference has released.

 \paragraph{Prioritized training for complex interactions.} We train a single policy to reconstruct the entire dataset.
 The reference sequences span a wide range of difficulty.
 This variation arises from both the object's characteristics (e.g., grasping a mug by its handle is more demanding than grasping a banana) and the intricacy of the interaction itself (e.g., bimanual operations or tasks requiring precise tool-like dexterity).
 During training we periodically evaluate the agent's performance and over-sample sequences in which it has failed \cite{luo2024omnigrasp,tessler2024maskedmimic,luo2023perpetual}.